LesFerch/RightClickTools/doc/v2/README.md

 This opens a console host or terminal window, with the selected shell, in the currently selected folder.

 When run as the current user, the selected item will open using your default console program (**Console Host** or **Windows Terminal**).
-When running as Administrator, it will default to Windows Terminal (if available) but you can configure it to use the classic ConHost if prefered.
+When running as Administrator, it will default to Windows Terminal (if available) but you can configure it to use the classic ConHost if preferred.

 ### File manager here